 Click Here for tab for Redemption Song by Bob Marley

 Finally, we have another classic song from reggae/folk legend Bob Marley.
-This song holds a great deal of weight, importance and marked a quite unique musical turn for him stylistically.
-This was largely influenced by the fact he had just been diagnosed with cancer.
-It’s also uniquely a solo acoustic piece which adds a greater emphasis on that opening riff.
+This song holds a great deal of weight and importance, marking a unique musical turn for him stylistically.
+This was largely influenced by the fact he’d just been diagnosed with cancer.
+It’s also uniquely a solo acoustic piece, which adds a greater emphasis on that opening riff.

 Despite the story behind the song, the riff itself is surprisingly upbeat, major sounding, and is also super catchy and easy to play for beginners.
-Requiring you just to play a few notes on the lowest strings on the first few frets.
-Try to pay attention to the little hammer on’s he does which add that extra level of personality to the riff.
+It only requires you to play a few notes on the lowest strings on the first few frets.
+Try to pay attention to the little hammer-ons he does, which add that extra level of personality to the riff.

 Final Thoughts on Easy Guitar Riffs for Beginners

 The best way to start out on the guitar is playing songs you like.
 This list of easy guitar riffs for beginners should have you equipped with a wide range of songs to suit anyone!
 Learn them all and soon you’ll be ready to take on the next level of more advanced guitar licks.
 Enjoy!